 Each of the three types of omega-3s has its own benefits, but your body must receive an adequate amount of each, either through dietary choices or supplementation.
 ALA omega-3s can be converted into EPA in the body and then into DHA, but this conversion only happens in small amounts, making it essential to get EPA and DHA directly.

-What Are Sources of Omega-3?
+What Are the Main Sources of Omega-3?

 The three different types of omega-3 fats are found separately in various foods.
-ALA is the most abundant omega-3 in the western diet, while DHA and EPA can be found paired together in many kinds of seafood.
-Some of the most significant sources of omega-3 are:
+ALA is the most abundant omega-3 in the Western diet, while DHA and EPA can be found paired together in many kinds of seafood.

 - Salmon